-This topic aims to support projects on end-use technologies using hydrogen or renewable fuels, targeting in particular the following priority uses: heavy duty long-distance transport vehicles and machinery (road, off-road, rail, ship), power production, stationary residential use and industrial use.
+This topic aims to support projects on end-use technologies using hydrogen or renewable fuels, targeting in particular the following priority uses: heavy-duty long-distance transport vehicles and machinery (road, off-road, rail, ship, and aviation), power production, stationary residential use and industrial use.

-Aviation would undoubtedly be a relevant field of application for sustainable fuels, however, there are numerous 2023 calls for proposals in HE (Cluster 5 Destination 5) respectively the Clean

-Hydrogen and the Clean Aviation Partnership programme.
-This topic on uses of hydrogen and renewable fuels covers technologies for mobility, industry and residential use, such as:
+Aviation is undoubtedly a relevant field of application for sustainable fuels.
+There are numerous 2023 calls for proposals in HE (Cluster 5 Destination 5) respectively the Clean Hydrogen and the Clean Aviation Partnership programme; however, any intervention at this level will have a significant impact on climate.
+In the case of this Call, the focus is on renewable fuels addressing sustainable aviation fuels that can substitute jet fuel of fossil origin.
+This topic on uses of hydrogen and renewable fuels (including renewable ammonia) covers technologies for mobility, industry and residential use, such as:

-- FCEV heavy duty, long-distance road transport vehicles - FCEV locomotives - FC off-road vehicles and mobile machinery (e.g. mining) - Waterborne applications of hydrogen and renewable fuels - New and innovative combustion concepts to substitute fossil fuels use in industry - Combined heat and power systems with less than 30% output coming from electricity - Stationary residential use
+- FCEV heavy duty, long-distance road transport vehicles - FCEV locomotives - FC off-road vehicles and mobile machinery (e.g. mining) - Waterborne applications of hydrogen and renewable fuels - New and innovative combustion concepts to substitute fossil fuels use in industry - Combined heat and power systems with less than 30% output coming from electricity - Stationary residential use - Sustainable mobility (marine and aviation)

-The projects should focus on system solutions at vehicle level based on component developments and include fuel station technologies for hydrogen and renewable fuels.
+The projects should focus on system solutions at vehicle level based on component developments and includes fuel station technologies for hydrogen and renewable fuels.
 In terms of fuel transformation technologies, fuel cells or combustion engines can be considered, depending on the targeted application.